 At East Bay Property Management and Consulting, we’ve seen many California lease agreements through renting and managing hundreds of rental properties.
-We’ve seen the Apartment Owners Association lease, the California Association of Realtors lease, we
+We’ve seen the Apartment Owners Association lease, and the California Association of Realtors lease, and we‘ve seen lease agreements downloaded off the internet.

 They all cover the basics: How much a month’s rent is, when and how the tenant must pay rent, the lease duration, et cetera.
 These are the basic things to include in a lease.
-In this article, what we’re going to talk about are some additional essentials that landlords must have in their lease before the monthly rent period begins.
+In this article, what we’re going to talk about are some additional essentials that landlords must have in their lease agreement before the monthly rent period begins.

 If you’re wondering what California landlords must include in their California lease or rental agreement, keep these six things in mind.